 Trend 4: Rise in debt and equity support

 The Medical Research Future Fund is the best example.
 In early 2019, the Government legislated a $2Bn Australian Business Securitisation Fund to assist business lenders (excluding the four big banks) to improve access to and reduce the price of loans to SMEs.
 The Government has also been investigating an Australian Business Growth Fund to allow banks to make long term equity investments in Australian SME’s.
 This trend follows overseas trends.
-We see this trend accelerating.
+We see this trend continuing.

 We also identified two emerging trends.